Theseus88/MyNeuralNetworks/README.md

     *   **Parallelized**: Heavy computations utilize C++20 parallel algorithms (`std::execution::par`) to mitigate OOP overhead.
 *   **Modern C++ Features**: Leverages `<ranges>`, `std::views` (for reverse iteration during backpropagation), and `<filesystem>`.
 *   **Custom Serialization (`JsonUtilities`)**: A bespoke, zero-dependency JSON parser/writer designed for high-performance serialization of network states, using `std::to_chars` for fast, locale-independent numerical formatting.

+## Project Status & Roadmap

+**Note:** This project is currently a **Work in Progress**.
+While the core training and saving mechanisms are functional, several key features are actively being developed and are expected to be completed within the next few days.

+*   **Serialization**:
+    *   `saveNeuralNetwork` is implemented using a custom `JsonWriter`.
+    *   `loadNeuralNetwork` is currently **pending implementation**.
+    *   `JsonReader` requires a revamp to align with the architecture of `JsonWriter` to ensure seamless state restoration.
+*   **Datasets**:
+    *   Work is underway on an `EMNIST` class to automatically download datasets (gzip format) and generate test cases for benchmarking.

+These components are interdependent, and full save/load functionality will be available once the JSON parsing logic is finalized.

 ## Quick Start